How Much Does Professional Cockroach Extermination Cost?

 - One-time treatment for minor infestations typically costs $100–$400; moderate to major cases run $300–$700 per visit.

-- Treatment method affects price: localized sprays $40–$100 per visit; gel baits $100–$600, lasting longer with fewer visits.
+- Treatment methods affect price: localized sprays $40–$100 per visit; gel baits $100–$600, lasting longer with fewer visits.

 - Service plans lower per-visit costs: monthly $50–$125, quarterly $50–$200, annual prevention often $100–$1,400.

-- Costs vary by region, home size, species, and severity; urban areas and larger properties generally pay more.
+- Costs vary by region, home size, species, and infestation severity; urban areas and larger properties generally pay more.

 Average Cost Range for Cockroach Extermination

-If the problem’s moderate to major, you’ll likely pay $300 to $700 per treatment because technicians need more time, product, and return checks.
+Expect to spend $100 to $400 for a one-time cockroach treatment for a minor infestation, with national averages around $200 per visit.
+That’s the typical range when activity is limited and targeted applications suffice.
+If the problem‘s moderate to major, you’ll likely pay $300 to $700 per treatment because technicians need more time, product, and return checks.

-Severe infestations can climb into the thousands—sometimes up to $7,500—when extensive measures and longer treatment cycles are required.
+Severe infestations can climb into the thousands — sometimes up to $7,500 — when extensive measures and longer treatment cycles are required.
 For ongoing protection, annual treatments typically cost $100 to $400 per year, while quarterly or monthly plans run higher depending on visit frequency.
+Your price also depends on home size and roach species.
+Larger properties need more labor and materials, while tougher species raise complexity and cost.

 Cost by Treatment Type

 You’ll typically pay less for localized sprays or baits than for whole-structure solutions.
 Growth regulators can be part of long-term strategies that may affect overall costs by reducing future infestations.
+Fumigation and tenting sit at the high end due to specialized equipment, gas use, and the need to vacate your home.

 Sprays vs. Baits